smichaelsen/melon-images/Readme.md

 ![Image Cropping](doc/image-cropping.png?raw=true "Image Cropping")

-TYPO3 8.7 comes with the powerful feature of `cropVariant`s, which let's you define use cases for your image including `allowedAspectRatios` and optionally `coverAreas`.
+TYPO3 8.7 comes with the powerful feature of `cropVariant`s, which lets you define use cases for your image including `allowedAspectRatios` and optionally `coverAreas`.
 This package simplifies the configuration and frontend rendering of this feature.

 ## Configuration:

-The configuration happens completeley in TypoScript.
+The configuration happens completely in TypoScript.
 This example configures 3 **variants** of the `tx_news_domain_model_news.fal_media` field, that are *detail*, *featured* and *teaser*.
 The use case is we want to use the same image in 3 different views with different cropping.
 Each variant can also have different **sizes**.
 The *detail* variant for example is available in the sizes *big* (for tablet and desktop viewport sizes) and *phone*.